INFO6105-Spring19/hyperparameter-db-project-ds18/README.md

 <li>The model might overfit for the training dataset which will not work well on the test dataset.</li>
 <li>Other challenge would be to tune model and feature parameters well.</li>
 </ul>

+**Our model output folder was too big for github and was not accepting it.
+Hence we skipped putting it on github.
+We have uploaded rest of the files.**